CoderOnCode/website/_posts/2017-03-26-neural-networks-without-a-phd-part1.markdown

 published: true
 type: post
 crosspost_to_medium: true
+featured: false
+author: allanmacgregor

-keywords: machine learning, artificial intelligence, neural networks
+tags: [machine learning, artificial intelligence, neural networks]
 categories: machine-learning
-tag: article
+image: '/images/posts/neuralnet_intro_001.jpeg'
 ---
 <!---
 Recently, anything and everything **Artificial Intelligence** has seen a resurgence in focus and interest by not only the academic community but also the large corporate ecosystem and hobbyist developer community.